 The RollerCoaster of Emotions That Began When I Got Home

-When I got back home I was adamant that I needed to find everything that could help me understand what my rare condition was, so I googled medical documents, literary papers, scientific findings, and clinical studies, I read about statistics on the prognosis of neurological deficits and death linked with craniotomy, I had to know every single detail and I even researched the safety of titanium screws which is going to be used to hold my skull together after craniotomy.
+When I got back home I was adamant that I needed to find everything that could help me understand what my rare condition was, so I googled medical documents, literary papers, scientific findings, and clinical studies, I read about statistics on the prognosis of neurological deficits and death linked with craniotomy that I had planned in the coming time.
+I had to know every single detail and I even researched the safety of titanium screws which is going to be used to hold my skull together after craniotomy.
+Yes, I was very detailed … To the point, it was controlling my life.
 I talked to other people daily that had undergone brain surgery and what I should ask my neurosurgeon when my time would come.
+There was a document made ready for download by one of the Angioma Facebook Groups that I could take with me to the doctor with all the questions listed.
+But I had more questions and the list kept piling on.
 At the same time, I had to deal with nerve pain, electrical pain that shot through my whole peripheral nervous system.
 It was unbearable at times and I ended up not leaving my doctors office before he had prescribed opiates to me.
 From my standpoint, as I write, the rollercoaster emotions that I went through I can now accept that phase as bargaining in the 5 Stages of Grief.
 I didn’t want to acknowledge the emotional overwhelm and I feared to allow myself to feel anything that dealt with thoughts of me dying from a brain aneurysm at any given moment.
-As I write this now, I’m counting the days until my surgery on January 17th 6.30 AM. (which has now been postponed until February 14th of 2019) and yet again it was postponed until the third of April.
-Which is three days left until my surgery.
+As I write this now, I’m counting the days until my surgery on January 17th 6.30 AM. (which has now been postponed until February 14th of 2019) and yet again it was postponed until the April 3rd.
+Which is now three days left until my surgery.
 I get rather drained talking about this because it brings me back to my relentless struggle to know everything and that I have falsely convinced myself of a terrible lie, “that I had control”.
 I was far from knowing the truth, I was helpless and I was in great pain and sorrow and I clung to everything that could help me find some answers.

 “I went FULL-FRONTAL on attacking every angle I knew, I had this conviction that the more I knew the less I would fear the coming invasive surgery that was indefinite to happen.
 I was literally at war with myself.”

 Meanwhile, I had family matters that weighed me down, and I had my first appointment with my neurosurgeon in the hospital.
-Looking back I have difficulty remembering the whole meeting as I was too occupied with demanding answers on prognosis, looking for a way way out and alternative treatments.
-Almost losing my wits end by fighting this condition that I was left to live with.
-What I do remember is that my neurosurgeon told me that without the brain surgery, I would face a greater risk of brain hemorrhage and as a result end up having neurological deficits or worse, end up dead because I could have a hemorraghe at any time.
-With craniotomy I could risk getting epilepsy.
-So it was a dead end street for me.
-The location of the cerebral cavernous malformation couldn’t be in a better position to surgically remove, he had told me.
+Looking back I have difficulty remembering the whole meeting as I was too occupied with demanding answers on prognosis, looking for a way out and alternative treatments.
+Almost losing my wit’s end by fighting this condition that I was left to live with (and that I had lived with it unknowingly all my life) What I do remember is that my neurosurgeon told me that without the brain surgery, I would face a greater risk of brain hemorrhage and as a result end up having neurological deficits or worse, end up dead because I could have a hemorrhage at any time.
+With craniotomy, I could risk getting epilepsy (there was a 2% chance) So it was a dead-end street for me.
+(I did get a grand mal seizure 3 days post-surgery) The location of the cerebral cavernous malformation couldn’t be in a better position to surgically remove, he had told me.
 He said to me that they could remove the right temporal lobe without it even affecting me because the left temporal lobe would substitute for the removed one since I have accumulated enough information in the respective one.
 I didn’t feel relieved that day, I felt that we didn’t have time to answer all the questions that I had brought.

 “I noticed my half-moon “scar” run across my ear and all the way up to the top of my head.”